Medically reviewed by Drugs.com. Last updated on Jul 29, 2021.

 Common conditions that may lead to vascular dementia include:

 Stroke (infarction) blocking a brain artery.
 Strokes that block a brain artery usually cause a range of symptoms that may include vascular dementia.
 But some strokes don't cause any noticeable symptoms.
 These silent strokes still increase dementia risk.

 With both silent and apparent strokes, the risk of vascular dementia increases with the number of strokes that occur over time.
 One type of vascular dementia involving many strokes is called multi-infarct dementia.

 - Narrowed or chronically damaged brain blood vessels.
 Conditions that narrow or inflict long-term damage on your brain blood vessels also can lead to vascular dementia.
-These conditions include the wear and tear associated with aging, high blood pressure, abnormal aging of blood vessels (atherosclerosis), diabetes, and brain hemorrhage.
+These conditions include the wear and tear associated with aging, high blood pressure, abnormal aging of blood vessels (atherosclerosis), diabetes

 In general, the risk factors for vascular dementia are the same as those for heart disease and stroke.
 Risk factors for vascular dementia include:

 - Increasing age.
 Your risk of vascular dementia rises as you grow older.
 The disorder is rare before age 65, and the risk rises substantially by your 90s.

-- History of heart attack, strokes or ministrokes.
+- History of heart attacks, strokes or ministrokes.
 If you've had a heart attack, you may be at increased risk of having blood vessel problems in your brain.
 The brain damage that occurs with a stroke or a ministroke (transient ischemic attack) may increase your risk of developing dementia.

 - Abnormal aging of blood vessels (atherosclerosis).
 This condition occurs when deposits of cholesterol and other substances (plaques) build up in your arteries and narrow your blood vessels.
 Atherosclerosis can increase your risk of vascular dementia by reducing the flow of blood that nourishes your brain.

 - High cholesterol.
 Elevated levels of low-density lipoprotein (LDL), the "bad" cholesterol, are associated with an increased risk of vascular dementia.

 - High blood pressure.
 When your blood pressure's too high, it puts extra stress on blood vessels everywhere in your body, including your brain.
 This increases the risk of vascular problems in the brain.